Calcium chloride

 Calcium chloride is an inorganic compound, a salt with the chemical formula CaCl2.
-It is a white crystalline solid at room temperature, and it is highly soluble in water.
-It can be created by neutralising hydrochloric acid with calcium hydroxide.
+The compound is a white crystalline solid at room temperature, and it is highly soluble in water.
+The salt can be created by neutralising hydrochloric acid with calcium hydroxide.

 Calcium chloride is commonly encountered as a hydrated solid with generic formula CaCl2*nH2O, where n = 0, 1, 2, 4, and 6.
 These compounds are mainly used for de-icing and dust control.
 Because the anhydrous salt is hygroscopic and deliquescent, it is used as a desiccant.

 History

 Calcium chloride was apparently discovered in the 15th century but wasn't studied properly until the 18th century.
 It was historically called "fixed sal ammoniac" (sal ammoniacum fixum) because it was synthesized during the distillation of ammonium chloride with lime and was nonvolatile (while the former appeared to sublime); in more modern times (18th–19th cc.) it was called "muriate of lime" (murias calcis, calcaria muriatica).